 On the other hand plants can provide surface area for microorganisms and algae to grow.
 Guppy fry will graze on plants all day long and will eat anything they see.
 This is a great way to extend the feeding period of the fish.

-Best plants to keep in guppy fry tanks is java moss, guppy grass and java fern.
+The best plants to keep in guppy fry tanks is java moss, guppy grass and java fern.
 These plants are very easy to care for.
 Do not require special lights nor fertilizers.

 Keeping live plants in your aquariums is also good for preventing or reducing algae growth, because plants and algae are competing for resources.